Best Inventory Formulas and Ratios to Boost Efficiency in Stockrooms

 We've found that the most relevant inventory formulas for managing stockroom inventory are:

-These key metrics are the most important to help you optimize inventory levels and are used in deriving other key metrics, such as Cost of Goods Sold (COGS) formulas.
+These key metrics are essential for optimizing inventory levels and are used to derive other key metrics, such as Cost of Goods Sold (COGS) formulas.

 How to calculate inventory turnover ratio

 The Inventory Turnover Ratio (ITR), also known as Inventory Turns, is the number of times inventory is sold in a strictly defined time period – typically measured annually.
-Turnover directly relates your level of inventory to the level of demand for that inventory.
+Turnover directly relates your inventory level to the demand for that inventory.
 If your inventory is turning approximately once per month, your ratio is 12.
-Every industry would love to have their products turn once a month or 12 times per year.
-However, a typical inventory turnover ratio is between 1 and 4 times per year, and a best practice target for turnover in an MRO stockroom is between 2-3 turns per year.
+Every industry would love for their products to turn once a month, or 12 times per year.
+However, a typical inventory turnover ratio is between 1 and 4 times per year, and a best-practice target for turnover in an MRO stockroom is between 2 and 3 turns per year.

 The ITR formula is calculated as follows for "inventory sold":